Autodidac/CrossView/README.md

 Simply run the provided vs solution file `CrossView.sln` in the main folder

+### Build using WIN32 (Windows 11 64bit) and vs code:
+Simply open the provided crossview folder in vs code, customized proj and solution files make this possible.

 ### Generate build files using CMake:
 Run cmake to generate the build files, then compile: